timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 Just buy mason jars and the lids.
 Even if you later decide sprouting is not for you, they can be of great use in the kitchen.

+Don't buy specific sprouting kits!
+Those are way to expensive and most of them are super small.

 I use [these lids](https://www.amazon.de/gp/product/B07B3Q336D/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1) and [these glasses](https://www.bormiolirocco.com/en/product/700/jar-50-3-4-oz-quattro-stagioni) in 1l and 1.5l sizes.

+They make life a bit easier and are definitely worth the investment if you are doing this regularly.
+However, to test it out, any colander will do for washing and draining and once most of the water has gone, you can put the legumes in any bowl for the rest of the day.

+You also see me using them for lemon water, smoothies, to soak buckwheat, ...

 #### 13:28 Snack